AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Reorganized the **[!UICONTROL Customizing a push notification]** section with step-by-step use cases.
 [Read more](../../channels/using/customizing-a-push-notification.md)

-New section dedicated to blacklisting management.
+New section dedicated to block list management.
 [Read more](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md)

 Updated information about delivery failures and quarantines.
 [Read more](../../sending/using/monitoring-a-delivery.md)